 (PhysOrg.com) -- Scientists in the US have solved the mystery of how peat mosses manage to get their spores high enough to catch the wind, discovering that they produce vortex rings of air, like miniature "mushroom clouds" to boost the spores along -- the first time plants have been shown to be capable of creating such rings.

 The tip of each stalk contains from 20-250,000 spores in a spherical, waterlogged capsule that dehydrates on sunny days.
 As it dries out the capsule collapses in on itself to form a cylinder, with the air compressed inside it.
-When the reaches a critical point the capsule blows its top off, shooting spores and air upwards to reach the turbulent layer at about 10 cm high.
+When the air pressure reaches a critical point the capsule blows its top off, shooting spores and air upwards to reach the turbulent layer at about 10 cm high.
 The process takes under one hundredth of a millisecond.

 The vortex ring is produced as the air trapped in the capsule explodes outwards.
 The leading edge pushes against the atmosphere but then rolls back to form a donut-shaped ring.
 Several animals are known to make vortex rings, but until now no plant has been known to do so.
 Dolphins produce water vortex rings; jellyfish and squid use water rings to push themselves along, the human heart pushes blood from one chamber to another using vortex rings, and of course humans who smoke can produce smoke rings.